aws-samples/serverless-patterns/systems-manager-automation-to-stepfunctions/README.md

       "count": "2"
     }
     ```
-3. Graph view will give you the overal proccess of your execution from Start to end.
+3. In Step functions, the Graph view will allow you to observe overal proccess of your execution from Start to end.
    Monitor all the steps while the execution is in progress.

 4. Once the Execution Status is "success", you can validate this by navigating to RDS, Snapshots in order to see your newly created snapshots.